alexvandervegt/yoast-acf-analysis/readme.txt

 Bugfixes:

 * Fixes a bug where the content of ACF fields wouldn't be included in the SEO and readability analysis when using the Classic Editor plugin.
-* Fixes a bug where changes to the content of ACF fields wouldn't trigger a live refresh of the Yoast SEO analysis.
+* Fixes a bug where changes to the content of ACF fields wouldn't trigger a live refresh of the SEO and readability analysis.

 Other: